dockercompose-man/readycade_configs/README.md

-# Readycade Configurations
+# ReadyConfigPacks

 This is what separates the boys from the men.
 A complete arcade setup in under 5 minutes!

-## Click the Picture below to Watch the Readycade EZ Installer 1.0 Tutorial
+## Click the Picture below to Watch the ReadyConfigPacks Tutorial
 [![EZ Installer](EZ_Installer.jpg)](https://www.youtube.com/watch?v=alRtrSygBp0)

 ## Installation